scipy/scipy.org/www/scipylib/building/windows.rst

     export BUILD_BITS=64

 Please check these variables' purpose for a moment.
-More specifically, make sure that you have  write/delete access to the path `OPENBLAS_ROOT` points to.
+More specifically, make sure that you have  write/delete access to the path :code:`OPENBLAS_ROOT` points to.
 The output of the OpenBLAS build will  be collected in this folder.
-Make sure that the `OPENBLAS_COMMIT` points to the correct OpenBLAS commit that you want to build in the cloned repo.
-In the future, `build_openblas` repository might get updated and you might want to get those updates by changing the commit.
+Make sure that the :code:`OPENBLAS_COMMIT` points to the correct OpenBLAS commit that you want to build in the cloned repo.
+In the future, :code:`build_openblas` repository might get updated and you might want to get those updates by changing the commit.
 Make sure that the architecture is correctly set to either 32 or 64 bit.
 And after you've made sure of that, start the OpenBLAS build with: